KyleW7/biomechanics/README.md

 # hitting-biomechanics
-Contains CMO file containing 3 trials each of a short and long-stride batting technique for V3D from a biomechanics class project.
+Contains CMZ workspace file containing 3 trials each of a short and long-stride batting technique for V3D from a biomechanics class project.
 Other various files such as CSVs, R scripts/markdowns, etc may also be added.